Message for March and April 2022

-Open with Sign of Cross and Prayer to the Holy Spirit
+Open with Sign of Cross and pray to the Holy Spirit:

 R: And You shall renew the face of the earth

 L: Let us pray – God our Father, pour out the gifts of your Holy Spirit on the world.
 You sent the Spirit on Your Church to begin the teaching of the Gospel; now let the Spirit continue to work in the world through the hearts of all who believe.
 Through Christ our Lord.

 L: You, O lord, will open my lips.

 R: And my tongue shall announce Your praise.

 R: O Lord, make haste to help me.

 L: Glory be to the Father and to the Son and to the Holy Spirit.

 R: As it was in the beginning is now and ever shall be world without end.
 Amen

 2605 When the hour had come for him to fulfill the Father’s plan of love, Jesus allows a glimpse of the boundless depth of his filial prayer, not only before he freely delivered himself up (“Abba . . . not my will, but yours.”), but even in his last words on the Cross, where prayer and the gift of self are but one: “Father, forgive them, for they know not what they do”; “Truly, I say to you, today you will be with me in Paradise”, “Woman, behold your son” – “Behold your mother”; “I thirst.”; “My God, My God, why have you forsaken me?”; “It is finished”; “Father, into your hands I commit my spirit!” until the “loud cry” as he expires, giving up his spirit.